nix-community/pyproject.nix/doc/src/HACKING.md

 Integration tests meaning tests that perform environment constructions & builds lives in `test/` and are exposed through Flake checks.

+The manual you are reading right now is built from the `doc/` directory.
+To edit a specific page see the "Edit this page on GitHub" link in the footer for each respective page.

 ## Running tests

 - Run the entire unit test suite